stardust-ui/open-ui/README.md

 - **Support** - Accessible users are often left with subpar experiences, or are entirely unsupported.
 - **Consistency** - User experience is often inconsistent and compromised between UIs due to isolated development practices.
 - **Portability** - The lack of a shared language for UI limits our ability as a community to communicate, collaborate, and share.
-- **Timing** - UIs have existed long enough to observe and codify a shared standard; the time is right.
+- **Timing** - UI's have existed long enough to observe and codify a shared standard; the time is right.

 Stardust UI recognizes a large opportunity for the open source community to make a meaningful difference around these issues.